 This project inspired hundreds of emails/letters/phone calls from members of the public to project leadership and elected officials.
 Various project events - open houses, CAC meetings, PC meetings and social media notifications about meetings - sparked upswings in the number of people who contacted project staff to ask questions or express their feelings about the project.
-By the end of the study the "interested parties" list included over 600 separate contact emails.
+The "interested parties" list currently includes 600 separate contacts, with additional contacts made through phone calls and emails to elected officials and others associated with the project.